Patrick Waddington: Biography

 A Night to Remember (1958), and two episodes of Dad's Army, as 'The Brigadier'.

-In 1951 he became General Secretary of TACT (The Actors Charitable Trust) and was headmaster of its children's home, Silverlands, until 1953.
+In 1951, Waddington became General Secretary of TACT (The Actors Charitable Trust) and was headmaster of its children's home, Silverlands, until 1953.
 A plaque to commemorate him can be seen in the Courtyard entrance to the Merchant Adventurers' Hall in York.
 He was a member of the Company of Merchant Adventurers of the City of York from 1933 to his death in 1987.
-In 1986, he self-published his autobiography, Patrick: Or, That Awful Warning.
+In 1986, Waddington self-published his autobiography, Patrick: Or, That Awful Warning.